Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Benchmarking

 We consider a free fermionic system defined by the Hamiltonian

 Throughout, we use units such that $J=1$.
 Following Ref \cite{White_2018}, we time evolve the following initial state:

 where

 which we plot in Fig. \ref{fig:init_state}.
-This state can be represented using reweighted Pauli operators using Eqn. \eqref{eq:A_rewt}.
+This state can be represented using reweighted Pauli operators using Eq. \eqref{eq:A_rewt}.

 We consider a fermionic chain of length $L=128$ with open boundary conditions.
 We use a Trotter step of $\delta t = 0.08$ throughout this work.
 We use the same $\delta t = 0.08$ for the exact solution.
-For the rTEBD technique, we use $\gamma=1.5$ as the reweighting parameter (which we found to work better than $\gamma=2$ or higher).
+For the rTEBD technique, we use $\gamma=1.5$ as the reweighting parameter (which we found to work better than $\gamma=2$ or higher by comparing rTEBD dynamics with exact dynamics across $\gamma$ in the range [1,2]).

-We first show in Fig \ref{fig:fermion_trace} that rTEBD preserves $\Tr[\rho]$ significantly better than MPDO-TEBD.
-After the SVD truncation of the MPDOs defined in the regular Pauli basis, $\Tr[\rho]$ is no longer unity. rTEBD however preserves $\Tr[\rho]$ much better.
+Fig.~\ref{fig:fermion_trace} compares the trace preservation of the two methods.
+After the SVD truncation of the MPDOs defined in the regular Pauli basis, $\Tr[\rho] $ decays approximately exponentially for MPDO-TEBD, with a decay rate that decreases as $\chi$ increases. rTEBD, in contrast, approximately preserves $\Tr[\rho] = 1$ throughout the simulation, with the small deviation visible at $\chi = 16$ improving systematically at larger $\chi$.

 We then compare the algorithms using several important observables:

 where $\langle n_i \rangle$ is the fermion number approximation by the tensor network. $\epsilon$ is the energy density $n_{\text{err}}$ is the average error in the fermion number expectation value, where $\langle n_i \rangle_\text{exact}$ is computed exactly. $\langle n_{\text{tot}} \rangle / L$ is the fermion number density. $\langle n(k=\pi/4) \rangle$ is the Fourier transform of the fermion number at $k=\pi/4$, which matches the periodicity of the initial state.
 Due to reflection symmetry, $\langle n(k=\pi/4) \rangle$ is real-valued at all times for the exact time evolution; for inexact-evolution, we plot the real value.